PanischerPublishing/LevellingTools/README.md

 # LevellingTools
 Repository of my Minecraft-Plugin "LevellingTools".
 Available at https://www.spigotmc.org/resources/levellingtools-big-update.88580/.
 Don't steal my code!
-You can use this code for yourself, but not for your plugin unless you contacted me and got an agreement!
+You are not allowed to use my code, unless you contacted me before and got an agreement!